-Transactions denominated in a currency other than the functional currency of the Company or of a foreign subsidiary whose functional currency is the Canadian dollar, are accounted for using the exchange rate prevailing on the transaction date.
+The functional currency of the Company is the Canadian dollar.
+Transactions denominated in a currency other than the functional currency of the Company or of a foreign subsidiary, are accounted for using the exchange rate prevailing on the transaction date.
 On each reporting date, monetary items denominated in a foreign currency are translated using the exchange rate prevailing on that date, and non-monetary items that are measured at historical cost are not adjusted.
-Exchange differences are recognized in net earnings in the period during which they occur.
+Exchange differences are recognized in net loss in the period during which they occur.

 The assets and liabilities of foreign subsidiaries whose functional currency is not the Canadian dollar are translated into Canadian dollars by applying the exchange rate prevailing at the reporting date.
 Revenue and expense items are translated at the average exchange rate for the period.
-Exchange differences are recognized in OCI under "Cumulative translation adjustments" and are accumulated in equity.
-The accumulated amount of exchange differences is reclassified in net earnings upon loss of control of a foreign operation.
-Additionally, foreign exchange gains and losses related to certain intercompany loans that are permanent in nature are included in OCI under "Cumulative translation adjustments" and are accumulated in equity.
+Exchange differences are recognized in Other comprehensive loss ("OCL") under "Cumulative translation adjustments" and are accumulated in equity.
+The accumulated amount of exchange differences is reclassified in net loss upon loss of control of a foreign operation.
+Additionally, foreign exchange gains and losses related to certain intercompany loans that are permanent in nature are included in OCL under "Cumulative translation adjustments" and are accumulated in equity.